Contact Us Today!

 - Either party was legally married to a third party at the time of the current spouses’ marriage to each other.

-In most cases, the law requires that the parties cease to cohabit as soon as knowledge of the annulment grounds become known.
+In most cases, the law requires that the parties cease to cohabit as soon as knowledge of the annulment grounds becomes known.

 Things to Consider during a Divorce